 7) Nazca Lines

 You probably have heard of the Nazca lines before.
 A series of ancient geoglyphs in the Nazca Desert, in Southern Peru.
 Nobody knows why they were created.
-Some say they were meant to be seen by the gods, while other think they served some ceremonial purpose.
+Some say they were meant to be seen by the gods, while others think they served some ceremonial purpose.
 The best way to see them is by chartering one of the many tiny airplanes offering their services in the area.
 If you are scared of flying, you will be able to see most of the lines and figures from the surrounding foothills as well.

 8) Huacachina Oasis

 Peru has so many facets and Huacachina is one of them.
 Why should you visit?
-The tiny oasis is beautiful beyond belief and will make you feel like you were in the Sahara and not in South America.
+The tiny oasis is beautiful beyond belief and will make you feel like you were in the middle of Sahara and not in South America.
 It is also a hot spot for those who wanted to try out sandboarding or dune buggy riding.
-It’s a fun day trip option if you are visiting the Nazca Lines
+It’s a fun day trip option if you are visiting the Nazca Lines.

 9) Inca trail

 The Inca trail is the most famous approach to Machu Picchu and one of the most popular activities in Peru for tourists.
 This is the very trek the Inca ones used themselves to enter the lonely citadel.
 You will need a ticket to do the Inca trail and an official tour agency to accompany you.
 The 4-day Inca trail will let you pass many other spectacular Inca ruins.
 Only recommended during the dry season.

 Tipón is one of the lesser-known Inca sites in Peru.
 But it is also one of the most beautiful ones.
 Tipón might be best explained as a ritual water garden.
 Kilometers of water channels intersect carefully laid out terraces.
 If you want to know more about this amazing place, do read my guide to Tipon (video included).